Streets & Traffic

 • Industrial Stormwater Sources

-For Seabrook pollution concerns or complaints, please contact Streets & Drainage Superintendent, Joe Capetillo
+For Seabrook pollution concerns or complaints, please contact the Streets & Drainage Superintendent, Joe Capetillo.

 State Streets

-To report light signal problems, potholes, traffic concerns and any other issue please contact TxDOT directly by calling (713) 802-5000.
+To report light signal problems, potholes, traffic concerns, or any other issues, please contact TxDOT directly at (713) 802-5000.

 County Streets

 Harris County owns and maintains Todville, Repsdorph (including the traffic circle), and Red Bluff.
-Concerns and problems on these street can be reported directly to Harris County by calling (713) 881-3210 or you may fill out an online form at Harris County, TX website..
+Concerns and problems on these streets can be reported directly to Harris County by calling (713) 881-3210 or by filling out an online form on the Harris County, TX website.